 All mortising in fire-resisting timber doors should be performed as accurately as possible to avoid creating unnecessary voids.
 Clearance holes for keys, cylinders and spindles should be no larger than the sizes specified on the manufacturer's fitting instructions.
 If the latch or lock calls for the fitting of some form of intumescent protection and/or use of covered escutcheons, these must be used to ensure that the fire resistance of the door is no less than when tested.
-(Refer to BS 8214: 16.4 for guidance on preparation and fitting).
+(BS 8214:2008 Section 11 Building hardware, confirms these requirements.)